argonne-lcf/dlio_benchmark/docs/source/config.rst

      - number of threads to preprocess the data
    * - prefetch_size
      - 0
-     - number of batch to prefetch (0 - no prefetch at all)
+     - number of batches to prefetch (0 - no prefetch at all)
    * - sample_shuffle
      - off
      - [seed|random|off] whether and how to shuffle the dataset samples